Capital Combat: Event

 After the United States Tag Team Championship match Gordon Solie reported from backstage that RoboCop had arrived at the building, followed by RoboCop and Sting entering the arena moments later.
 During the segment the Four Horsemen came to ringside to attack Sting, locking him in the steel cage that Jim Cornette had been confined to earlier in the night.
 Moments later RoboCop ran off the Horsemen and then pulled the door off the steel cage to release Sting.
 The sixth match of the night, a tag team match between The Rock 'n' Roll Express (Ricky Morton and Robert Gibson) and The Freebirds (Michael Hayes and Jimmy Garvin) was billed as a "Corporal Punishment" match.
 The "Corporal Punishment" stipulation meant that each team was given a three-foot-long leather strap they were allowed to use during the match.
 The straps themselves were not widely used during the match as both teams opted to wrestle the match as a straight match with only a few moments of actual whipping.
 In the end, Morton rolled up Michael Hayes to win the match.

 When Theodore Long returned to the arena after his earlier loss he had his head covered by a bandana to hide the fact that he had all his hair shaved off.
 Long played a very minor role in the match as his team of Doom (Ron Simmons and Butch Reed) wrestled the NWA World Tag Team Champions The Steiner Brothers (Rick Steiner and Scott Steiner) for the championship.
 The match ended with a victory for Doom in 19 minutes and 13 seconds after Simmons hit Rick Steiner in the back, allowing Reed to pin Steiner for the victory and the championship.

-The steel cage used for the main event was not the traditional type of cage that was attached to the actual ring itself, but was oversized and stood on the floor around the ring without a door to ensure no one could get in or out once the cage had been lowered in place (a possible pre-cursor for WWE's Hell in a Cell).
+The steel cage used for the main event was not the traditional type of cage that was attached to the actual ring itself, but was oversized and stood on the floor around the ring without a door to ensure no one could get in or out once the cage had been lowered in place (a possible precursor for WWE's Hell in a Cell).
 Flair was accompanied by the Horsemen's manager Woman who was allowed inside the cage.
 During the referee's pre-match check he discovered that Woman had an illegal object hidden in her glove, which he proceeded to confiscate prior to the match starting and ejected her from the cage.
 Late in the match, Luger had Flair in a vulnerable position as he had the champion locked in his Torture Rack submission hold.
 At that point of the match, the cage was raised up enough for Barry Windham to enter the ring and attack Luger to cause a disqualification, allowing Flair to remain champion.
 Moments later Sting came back to the arena to help fight off the Four Horsemen, soon joined by the tall El Gigante who was making his first appearance on a WCW show.